 Many landlords nationwide can’t legally complete the eviction process right now.
 Even if tenants stop paying rent.

 The CARES Act suspended evictions at any property secured by a federally-backed mortgage, including most conforming loans (Fannie Mae- and Freddie Mac-guaranteed loans), FHA loans, and VA loans.
 It also suspended evictions for Section 8 tenants, and among landlords taking the Low Income Housing Tax Credit (LIHTC).
-Lasting 120 days, the eviction moratorium is scheduled to lift on July 24, but it could well be extended.
+Lasting 120 days, the original eviction moratorium lifted on July 24.

 But landlords face further eviction restrictions beyond the CARES Act.
 Some city and state governments have suspended all evictions, and even in jurisdictions without any explicit ban, many have closed civil courts.